Dr. Dave Luvison

 Sellinger Hall 206

 His research and applied interests lie in the areas of inter-organizational collaboration and strategic alliances.
 Prior to entering teaching, Dave accumulated over 20 years of hands-on experience managing alliances, building alliance programs and consulting to firms in the area of alliance management.
-He holds a Certified Strategic Alliance Professional (CSAP) level certification from The Association of Strategic Alliance Professionals (ASAP), was one of the editors of The ASAP Handbook of Alliance Management: A Practitioner’s Guide, and has written the official review courses for both levels of the association’s certification exams.
-He also serves as a faculty member for the American Management Association, where he authored three courses on strategic alliances.
-His academic research has been published in Group and Organization Management, The International Journal of Strategic Business Alliances, Management Decision, and The Journal of Applied Management and Entrepreneurship, as well as various edited books.
+He holds a Certified Strategic Alliance Professional (CSAP) level certification from The Association of Strategic Alliance Professionals (ASAP), was one of the editors of The ASAP Handbook of Alliance Management: A Practitioner’s Guide and has written the official review courses for both levels of the association’s certification exams.
+He also serves as a faculty member for the American Management Association, where he authored courses on collaboration and strategic alliances.
+His academic research has been published in Journal of Management Inquiry, Business Horizons, Group and Organization Management, The International Journal of Strategic Business Alliances, Management Decision, and The Journal of Applied Management and Entrepreneurship, as well as various edited books.

 1976 MBA, Finance, Miami University, Oxford, OH.